 I’m sure you’re heard the phrase, “We don’t see the world as it is, but as we are.”
 This is perhaps no more evidently true than when it comes to dealing with the consequences of gratification.
 Our frustrations with the world around us are all too often an outward venting of an internal conflict.
 We like to blame whatever or whoever it is around us for our stress and incapacity to deal, however the reality is our problems are primarily our own.

 Our capacity to manage our world is synonymous with our willingness to align with our conscience.
 The peace that comes from adherence to one’s own conscience can truly be compared with or replaced by either the desensitisation of conscience discord, or even the flood of distractions often used to numb the one’s awareness of reality.

-The longer or more intensely you ignore your conscience, the less functional you will become.
-The more sensitive and attuned you are to it, the more capable you will become.
+The longer or more intensely we ignore our conscience, the less functional we will become.
+The more sensitive and attuned we are to it, the more capable we will become.

-The extent to which you and others can work together is calculated by multiplying each of your own individual capacity factors.
-So long as you both have a positive integer, no matter how small/great, you can make it work.
-If either of you however, are insistent on ignoring your conscience to the point of remaining dysfunction, it doesn’t matter what the other can do.
-If you’re struggling to get along with others, your most likely problem is failing to get along with yourself.
+The extent to which we can work together with others is calculated by multiplying each of our individual capacity factors.
+So long as two people both have a positive integer, no matter how small/great, we can make it work.
+If either of them however, are insistent on ignoring their conscience to the point of remaining dysfunction, it doesn’t matter what the other can do.
+If we’re struggling to get along with others, our most likely problem is failing to get along with ourselves.